korysot/korysot.github.io/public-engagement.md

 tags: blogs, public engagement
 ---
 # June 2022
-[Presentation](assets/presentations/Koraima-MZandYoungPeople_PGRConference2022_v2.pdf) "Mentalization and daily affect of young people with MH difficulties" in _PGR Conference: Bouncing Back Together 2022_
+[Presentation](assets/presentations/Koraima-MZandYoungPeople_PGRConference2022_v2.pdf) "Mentalization and daily affect of young people with MH difficulties" at _PGR Conference: Bouncing Back Together 2022_

 [Blog post](https://www.butterflybabyclinic.com/parental-wellbeing-it-takes-a-village/) "It takes a village" from _A conversation with a Mum series_

 # May 2022
 [Blog post](https://www.butterflybabyclinic.com/is-there-anything-certain-in-the-pandemic/) "Is there anything certain in the pandemic?" from _A conversation with a Mum series_

+# April 2022
+[Presentation]() "Measuring ToM development:Heightening validity of a behavioural ToM measure using MIRT" at _Richardson Lab_

 # March 2022
 [Blog post](https://www.butterflybabyclinic.com/remembering-and-the-pandemic/) "Remembering and the pandemic" from _A conversation with a Mum series_